hwalton/latexlite-quickstart/README.md

-# LaTeX Lite API - Quickstart Guide
+# LaTeXLite API - Quickstart Guide

 Generate professional PDFs from LaTeX templates with a simple REST API.